 ART HISTORIAN

-I am a member of the Editorial Advisory Board for the Visual Cultures and German Contexts book series with Bloomsbury Academic and Chair of the Photographic Cultures Research Group.
+Brett is a member of the Editorial Advisory Board for the Visual Cultures and German Contexts book series with Bloomsbury Academic and Chair of the Photographic Cultures Research Group.
 MORE

 BANNER IMAGE: H. Scott Orr, (1881-1972) The destruction of airship SL-11 near London Sep 1916.
 Gelatin silver prints | 13.4 x 8.3 cm (image) | RCIN 2503180.
 Royal Collection Trust, London.